-- 1. Do not use opportunities from being the Company's personnel to use significant inside information for personal gain. - Do not disclose the Company's business secrets to outside individuals, particularly competitors, even after losing status as the Company's personnel. - Do not use significant inside information not disclosed to the public for personal gain or provide inside information for others to use in trading in the Company's shares. - 4.
+- 1. Do not use opportunities from being the Company's personnel to use significant inside information for personal gain. - 2.
+Do not disclose the Company's business secrets to outside individuals, particularly competitors, even after losing status as the Company's personnel. - 3.
+Do not use significant inside information not disclosed to the public for personal gain or provide inside information for others to use in trading in the Company's shares. - 4.
 The Company requires the Company's first four directors and executives, including holders of executive positions in the fields of accounting or finance or equivalent individuals and the workers involved who learned significant inside information with effects on changes in the price of securities, to suspend trade in the Company's securities before disclosing the Company's financial statement or information concerning the Company's financial status and the Company's status until the Company discloses information to the public throughout the embargo period of one month before and up to the date of announcing the Company's quarterly and annual financial performance. - 5.
 After the information has been disclosed, the aforementioned persons in Item 4.15.4 After the information has been disclosed, the aforementioned persons in Item 4.15.4 should avoid purchasing or selling the Company's securities until people who received the aforementioned information have had a sufficient amount of time to evaluate information (1 day from the date of the disclosure). - 6.
-The first four directors and executives who intend to trade securities are required to notify the Company at least one business day in advance of trading securities via the Company Secretary with a duty to report changes in asset holdings to the Office of the SEC within three business day from the date of change via the website of the Office of the SEC.
+The first four directors and executives who intend to trade securities are required to notify the Company at least one business day in advance of trading securities via the Company Secretary with a duty to report changes in asset holdings to the Office of the SEC within three business day from the date of change via the website of the Office of the SEC. - 7.
+The Company specifies a silent period of 14 days before the Company announces the Company's financial statement to the Stock Exchange of Thailand.
+Directors, executives, employees and persons with duties and responsibilities to provide the Company's information who acknowledged inside information concerning financial statements with effects on changes in securities prices not disclosed to the general public will not make appointments to provide any information or reply to any inquiry concerning the financial statement or expectations concerning the Company's performance by following guidelines on disclosure of information of listed companies except in cases where responses are facts or information already disclosed by the Company or explanations of events with influence over the Company's stock prices.